 Stop press: New version

-Feature include importing timetables form SIMS and elsewhere to Exchange and/or Outlook.
+Features include importing timetables from SIMS, TimeTabler and elsewhere to Exchange and/or Outlook.

 Microsoft Outlook is a great tool for managing your email, calendar and tasks but it does not understand the way schools, colleges and academies work.